 This type of silo mentality can be harmful especially in the long haul, as it will reduce efficiency, morale, and productivity.
 When the conversations are happening behind closed doors, others don’t have a chance to learn and extra time will be spent on explaining the same point over and over.

 Because technology evolves and grows exponentially, so should employees’ level of skill, knowledge, and productivity.

 Often, the employees are the ones that come up with the best ideas because they see things from different perspectives.
-Sharing new ideas and collaborating without departmental barriers is highly recommended as people love to be heard and know that they are making a difference.
+Sharing new ideas and promoting business collaboration without departmental barriers is highly recommended as people love to be heard and know that they are making a difference.

-One way to organize this is to keep an “idea backlog” where each of the employees has a place where they can voice their opinion.
+One corporate business solution is to keep an “idea backlog” where each of the employees has a place where they can voice their opinion.
 There are plenty of great idea management tools to choose from that can help you to capture that tacit knowledge in your organization and to develop some of the best ideas together.